Treacheal Collapse: Signs, Diagnosis and Treatment

 The diagnosis is suggested by a honking cough precipitated by activity, excitement or water drinking.
 Nonproductive coughing may occur without a stimulus.

 Tracheal collapse results when the windpipe (tracheal) cartilages soften.
 The trachea should resemble a relatively firm garden hose.
-Viewed on end, the windpipe is a U-shaped structure with a tight membrane covering the top.
+Viewed from the end, the windpipe is a U-shaped structure with a tight membrane covering the top.
 Where cartilage softens, it collapses and widens at the top.
 The membrane then drapes (collapses) loosely, blocking the inside of the trachea.
 Depending on where the collapse is most severe, this results in an inability to bring air into or out of the trachea and lungs during breathing.

 Complications of this disease include lung problems, heart disease or heart failure, enlarged liver and chronic kidney insufficiency.
 Dental infections, elongated soft palate, pneumonia, chronic bronchitis and obesity aggravate the disease.